Sketch Component

 )

-onFrame Callback
+}onFrame Callback

-callback that can be used to update the sketch from R3F's useFrame
+This sketch provides an onFrame callback that can be used to update the sketch from R3F's useFrame hook.

 import { WebGPUSketch } from '@/components/sketch/webgpu_sketch'